Royal Scots Club

-The Royal Scots Club Edinburgh is a private members' club located in the New Town, Edinburgh at 29-31 Abercromby Street, Edinburgh, EH3 6QE Scotland.
-The current Patron of the club is Her Royal Highness Anne, Princess Royal.
+The Royal Scots Club is a private members' club located in the New Town, Edinburgh at 29-31 Abercromby Street, Edinburgh, EH3 6QE Scotland.
+The current patron of the club is Her Royal Highness Anne, Princess Royal.

 History

-Formed in 1919 by Lord Henry Scott after World War I for all ranks of the Royal Scots (absorbed into The Royal Regiment of Scotland in 2006) the club commemorates the 11,162 Royal Scots killed in the war.
-The first Patron of the club was Mary, Princess Royal and Countess of Harewood.
+Formed in 1919 by Lord Henry Scott after World War I for all ranks of the Royal Scots (absorbed into the Royal Regiment of Scotland in 2006), the club commemorates the 11,162 members of the regiment killed in the war.
+The first patron of the club was Mary, Princess Royal and Countess of Harewood.
 Originally an all-ranks military club it is now open to wider membership, with preferential membership rates for military and ex-military personnel.

 Organisation

-The club currently has over 2000 members.
-The current Chairman of Trustees is Brigadier George Lowder MBE and the Board of Directors is chaired by Mr Norman Soutar.
-The Club Committee is chaired by Mr Guy Richardson.
-Chairman of the Membership Committee is Mr Guy Richardson and Regimental Secretary, Secretary to the Trustees, Board of Directors and Membership Committee is Lieutenant Colonel David Jack.
+The club currently has over 2,000 members.
+The current chairman of trustees is Brigadier George Lowder MBE and the Board of Directors is chaired by Norman Soutar.
+The club Committee is chaired by Guy Richardson.
+Chairman of the Membership Committee is Guy Richardson and Regimental Secretary, Secretary to the Trustees, Board of Directors and Membership Committee is Lieutenant Colonel David Jack.

 Notable events

-In 2019 the club honoured the Irish soldier and Royal Scot Joseph Prosser VC a hero of the Crimean War.
+In 2019 the club honoured the Irish soldier and Royal Scot Joseph Prosser VC as a hero of the Crimean War.
 The club is used as a venue for plays during the Edinburgh Festival Fringe.